TCTD-IIT-Bombay/reBreather/ReadMe.md

 # Overview

-There is currently an acute shortage of medical grade oxygen in large parts of the country, as a consequence of a big surge in the number of critical Covid-19 cases, as well as logistical challenges associated with the oxygen supply chain.
+There is currently an acute shortage of medical grade oxygen in large parts of India, as a consequence of a big surge in the number of critical Covid-19 cases, as well as logistical challenges associated with the oxygen supply chain.
 Several past and current students and research staff members of  [IIT Bombay](https://www.iitb.ac.in) (affiliated with [Tata Centre for Technology and Design](http://www.tatacentre.iitb.ac.in/), [Chemical Engineering](https://www.che.iitb.ac.in), and [Nex Robotics](http://www.nex-robotics.com)) have come together to attempt solutions which focus on reducing O<sub>2</sub> wastage, from the patient consumption perspective.

 We have built a prototype breathing device called reBreather, which can minimize the wastage of oxygen when a patient is put on assisted breathing with supplemental oxygen via O<sub>2</sub> cylinders or centralised O<sub>2</sub> supply in hospitals.
 Our reBreather prototype is a semi-closed circular breathing system that would allow patients to breathe in unused exhaled oxygen which has been filtered to remove CO<sub>2</sub>.